RachelJiarui/juchelweb/README.md

-# juchelweb
+# Juchel's Webpage

-A website for Juliette and Rachel
+A website dedicated for Juliette and Rachel